Neilfoster/eco-commerce/README.md

 I wanted to create a simple and intuitive web site which users can browse through both shop and blog features with ease.
-I wanted to use a natural color palatte and the design clean and un-cluttered to allow for a positive user experience
+I wanted to use a natural color palatte and the design clean and un-cluttered to allow for a positive user experience.

 ## Features